-1. Italiber of years you have been a resident.
+1. Number of years you have been a resident?
 2. Number of children living in your unit?
 3. Number of people who smoke that live in your unit?
 4. Does anyone living in the unit smoke in the unit ?
 Yes No 5.
-Are visitors or workers allowed to smoke in your unit?
-6. Have you experienced secondhand tobacco/marijuana smoke drifting into your unit?
-Yes No If yes: Please describe where smoke is coming from, for example: hallway, adjacent patio, adjoining apartment, etc 7.
-Would you favor a policy to make this building smoke-free? (meaning smokers can still live in the building but there will be no-smoking in an including common areas and private units) y indoor are ea .
-8. Should there be a designated smoking area outside?
-9. Other areas of the building or grounds that you would like to see designated smo ke-free: Name: (please print) Unit Number: Thank You.
-Please slip completed forms under the management office door (or provide another r method fo r retur
+Are visitors or workers allowed to smoke in your unit ?
+Yes No 6.
+Have you experienced secondhand tobacco/marijua na smoke drifting into your unit?
+Yes No If yes: Please describe where smoke is coming from, for · example: hallway, adjacent patio, adjoining apartment, etc 7.
+Would you favor a policy to make this building smoke-free? (meaning smokers can still live in the building but th ere will be no-smoking in any indo or area including common areas and private units) 8.
+Should there be a designated smoking area outside?
+No 9.
+Other areas of the building or grounds that you woul d like to see designated smoke-free e: Name: (please print) Unit Number: - Thank You.
+Please slip completed forms under the management of fice door (or provide another meth od for retur